MaxSchoon/ImageGenStudio/README.md

    **Image Generation**: The app uses Gemini's native image generation capabilities (aka "Nano Banana").
 See the [documentation](https://ai.google.dev/gemini-api/docs/image-generation) for details.

+   **⚠️ Geographic Restrictions**: If you get "Image generation is not available in your country" error, you need to deploy the app to a server in a supported region (like Vercel, which runs in US regions by default).
+The restriction is based on the server's location, not your local machine.
+See [Deployment](#deployment) section below.

 2. The API key and endpoint are automatically used from `.env.local`

 3. Error handling: The app now includes detailed error messages that will help diagnose issues: